AVS-Net/AVS-Net/README.md

 # AVS-Net

-This repository contains an implementation of AVS-Net: Attention-based Variable Splitting Network for P-MRI Acceleration using PyTorch.
+This repository contains an implementation of **AVS-Net: Attention-based Variable Splitting Network for P-MRI Acceleration using PyTorch**.

 a.
 For a standalone knee dataset download, visit <https://huggingface.co/datasets/AVS-Net/knee_fast_mri> on `huggingface dataset`.